IPCSA Bill of Lading

 The IPCSA Blockchain working group is led by Gadi Benmoshe, CIO of the Israel Ports Company.
 He says: “We were not looking to prove if Blockchain works or not.
 Blockchain works, and that is a fact.
 However, there is a lot of hype surrounding Blockchain – and for IPCSA, it was important that we use Blockchain to elevate what we offer to our customers.”

-A number of Blockchain pilots and trials are ongoing, relating to Bills of Lading.
+A number of Blockchain pilots and trials relating to Bills of Lading are ongoing.
 However, there is no service that actually works today.

-Port Community Systems have a lot of strengths and advantages that will bring the IPCSA Blockchain project to a successful outcome.
+Port Community Systems have a clear set of strengths and advantages that will help to bring the IPCSA Blockchain project to a successful outcome.
 The IPCSA project is not a university study or theoretical project; it is about the needs of customers, and it is being built from the bottom up.

 - PCSs are trusted networks for process harmonisation and integration